e271828e/Flight.jl/prototypes/kernel/README.md

 the trap lands, one stratum earlier and under the other rule: a component that declares nothing has no *class* to read either (§8.5), so the build names both families rather than reaching the probe at all. `DeadStage` itself is not built.

+The periphery's trait and enumeration methods (`is_input`, `is_greedy`, `claims`, `needs_calling_task`) are the same class of declaration and hit the same trap — a trait "declared" inside a `@testset` is a local function the conformance check never sees, presenting a binding that declares nothing.
+The malformed bindings in `test/test_roster.jl` sit at top level for exactly this reason.